meqif/redshell/README.markdown

 Redshell also comes with a Makefile.
 To compile just run `make`.

+I'm also playing with [waf](http://code.google.com/p/waf/ waf).
+You can use the script I'm distributing (as allowed by waf's license), just run `./waf` and you're good to go.

 There's still no install option in either method, sorry.

 Features